E1leenn/finalchallenge/README.md

 ```
 colour = 0
 ```
-Use Lambda Function to ...?
+Use Lambda Function for the 32x32 grid and the shades button.
+Lambda Function can be used anywhere that function objects are required.
 ```
 def change_colour(m):
   global colour